Women Business Owners Series: Lilly Harris, President and Owner of Man-Machine Systems Assessment

 As part of our series on Women Business Owners, we recently sat down with Lilly Harris, CEO and Owner of Man-Machine Systems Assessment (MSA), to learn more about the company’s founding, Lilly‘s commitment to social responsibility — and her advice to other women who are thinking about starting or owning a business.

-TorchLight: What prompted your family to start MSA and for you to get involved, grow the business, and ultimately become owner and CEO?
+What prompted your family to start MSA?
+What prompted you to get involved, grow the business, and ultimately become owner and CEO?

 Lilly: My father, Calvin Harris, founded the company after a long career in the Navy, followed by consulting work with large government contractors.
 After years of working for various companies, where he felt like just a number, he founded MSA in El Paso, TX on Jan 24, 1990.